Graciekan21/Task-bliss/README.md

 Relevant information is accessible by the umbrella company so that HR doesn't have to collate and forward this information.

-## Testing

-The portal has been well tested and the results can be viewed live [here - TESTING](https://task-bliss-bb2bc46bd6cf.herokuapp.com/)

  ## Validation

-PEP8 - Python style guide checker imported - https://pep8ci.herokuapp.com//
+pEP8 - Python style guide checker imported - https://pep8ci.herokuapp.com//

-PEP8 - Python style guide checker imported -
-The App performs well as it should but in the Pep8ci it show (34: E722 do not use bare 'except') i left
+The App performs well as it should but in the Pep8ci it show (all clear no errors found)
 ## Deployment

 ### Heroku